ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Identity {#sec-corim-id}

 A CoRIM Identifier uniquely identifies a CoRIM instance.
-The base schema allows UUID and text identifiers.
+The base CDDL definition allows UUID and text identifiers.
 Other types of identifiers could be defined as needed.

 ~~~ cddl
 {::include cddl/corim-id-type-choice.cddl}